nategraf/Naumachia/README.md

    underlying reason
 2. Use the [l2bridge] and [static-ipam] drivers.
 Although not strictly required it is highly recommended that you these custom libnetwork drivers that are designed to be highly configurable and function closer to a simple switch.
-If the default Docke bridge driver is used you will need to diabled `bridge-nf-iptables` to allow traffic to traverse the network. (see disable-bridge-nf-iptables.sh)
+If the default Docker bridge driver is used you will need to disable `bridge-nf-iptables` to allow traffic to traverse the network. (see disable-bridge-nf-iptables.sh)
-3. If your challenge involves a bot, make sure every piece of code that touches user data is wrapped in very general exception handling and a know good state is retuened to in an error.
+3. If your challenge involves a bot, make sure every piece of code that touches user data is wrapped in very general exception handling and a know good state is returned in an error.
 Although Docker can restart containers when they die, it will apply exponetial backoff.

 [l2bridge]: https://github.com/nategraf/l2bridge-driver